the-wr/dungeon-runner/README.md

 4. With one client start as Runner, the other should be Overlord.
 5. Take turns, have fun :)

-Note: This works through Unity relay server, so clients can be run on different machines.
+Note: This works through Unity relay server, which is limited to 10 connections in personal version.
+So this prototype is somewhat limited to 3 concurrent games at once: (2 players + 1 server) x 3 = 9 connections :)

 # Rules